frankenperez/openathon-nextjs/labs/lab-01/README.md

 └── readme.md
 ```

+> ✏ **Task**
+>
-> ✏ Because this is a small Next.js application for learning purposes and to keep it simple enough, we will use the first design pattern.
+> Because this is a small Next.js application for learning purposes and to keep it simple enough, we will use the first design pattern.
 >
 > Move the `pages` and `styles` folders and their content to a new `src` directory.
 >